 How much home can you afford?
 Many factors can impact how comfortable you are making mortgage payments.
 See how your income, expenses, credit score, and down payment impact an affordable home price with the calculator below.
-Our affordability calculator provides an initial estimate, but talk with your REALTOR® for an in depth review of home affordability based on your personal situation.
+Our affordability calculator provides an initial estimate, but talk with your agent for an in-depth review of home affordability based on your personal situation.

 Answer your Budget and Affordability Questions

-This calculator can be a useful starting point, but talk with your REALTOR and mortgage lender for a more detailed evaluation.
+This calculator can be a useful starting point but talk with your agent and mortgage lender for a more detailed evaluation.

 Personal spending habits can impact how comfortable you are making a mortgage payment.
 Other factors, like interest rates, can also impact your monthly mortgage payment and overall affordability.
 Visualize these factors with the mortgage calculator.To answer specific questions about home affordability, like budget and saving for a down payment, connect with a real estate agent.